Water costs money... don't waste it!

 To help identify leaks, it is helpful to monitor your water meter.
 You will need to do this during a time period when no one will be using water.
 The best time to monitor is when no one is home.
 Write down the reading on the meter.
 You will need a flashlight to activate the meter reading area.
 Do not use any water for a minimum of two hours.
 At the end of the monitoring time, read the meter a second time.
 If the second reading is different, water has gone through the meter, indicating there may be a leak.

 If a leak is detected, it is recommended to check the toilets first.
-Information and dye strips are available at our office.

 The toilet is one of the most common water wasters but its leaks tend to be less noticeable than faucet leaks.
 To determine if your toilet is leaking, look at the toilet bowl after the tank has stopped filling.
 If water is still running into the bowl, or if water can be heard running, your toilet is leaking.